ad-freiburg/esa2018-experiment/BLOGPOST.md

 **What is the overlap in the set of accepted papers?**
 In the NIPS experiment, the overlap was 43%.
-In the ESA experiment, the overlap was 67% after Phase 1, 75% after Phase 2, and 58% after Phase 3 (see below concerning the up and down).
+In the ESA experiment, the overlap was 58%.
 For both experiments, the acceptance rate per PC was 23%.
 To put these figures into perspective:
 If the reviewing algorithm was deterministic, the overlap would be 100%.
 If a random subset of papers was accepted by each PC, the expected overlap would be 24%.
 In a more realistic model, where 10% / 20% / 20% / 50% of the papers are accepted with probabilities 0.8 / 0.6 / 0.1 / 0.0, the expected overlap is around 60%.
+The overlap is not the best number to look at, since it depends rather heavily on the number of accepted papers; read on.

 **How many clear accepts were there?**
 The score range for each review was +2, +1, 0, -1, -2.